Jobs & Internships

-The Full Frame Documentary Film Festival is accepting applications for an eight-month paid programming internship position that will begin in September 2017 and end in April 2018.
+The Full Frame Documentary Film Festival, a program of the Center for Documentary Studies at Duke University (CDS), is accepting applications for a seven-month paid programming internship position that will begin in mid-September 2018 and end in mid-April 2019.
 The intern will gain broad experience in various functions of the festival programming department and obtain an overall view of how festival content is determined, organized, and exhibited.
 The intern will be based at the Full Frame offices in Durham, North Carolina, for the duration of the internship.
-The 21st annual festival takes place Thursday, April 5, through Sunday, April 8, 2018.
+The 22nd annual festival takes place Thursday, April 4, through Sunday, April 7, 2019.

 To qualify, applicants should be recent college graduates (preferably no more than three years out of school) who are exceptionally organized, pay careful attention to detail, demonstrate strong written and verbal communication skills, and have a cooperative attitude and an eagerness to learn.
 A commitment to dependability, work ethic, and confidentiality are essential.
 Successful candidates will have a background in any or all of the following: film, documentary, publishing, event planning, and arts administration.
 Experience with Excel and database management preferred.
-The Programming Internship is a part time, hourly position through Duke University and requires a commitment of approximately 20 to 30 hours per week.
+The Programming Internship is a part time, hourly position and requires a commitment of approximately 20 to 30 hours per week.
 Some weekend work is required, and hours may increase in the lead-up to the festival.
-The intern must also be available to work the week of the festival, April 2 through 8.
+The intern must also be available to work the entire week of the festival, Monday, April 1, through Sunday, April 7.